Flutter SDK

 Step 4: Track user sessions

-To associate a session with a specific user:
+// Associate the session with a specific user

 Session events appear on the Sessions page in the dashboard.